iamprmgvyt/synapse-pass/README.md

 Synapse Pass is a secure, scalable OAuth2 authentication gateway for Discord servers, built on a Serverless Next.js architecture and MongoDB.

+⚖️ License

+This project is licensed under the MIT License.
+See the LICENSE.md file for full details.

 ✨ Key Features

 🛡️ Secure OAuth2 Verification: Utilizes the standard Discord OAuth2 authorization flow to verify user identity securely without passwords.

 🔗 Slash Command Setup: Easily configure verification roles using the /setup-auth command (Restricted to Administrators).

+💾 Member Backup/Restore: Commands for /backup-members and /restore-members to securely manage verified member IDs.

 🌐 Serverless Deployment: Optimized for Vercel (Next.js API Routes) and MongoDB Atlas for high scalability and minimal maintenance.